gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 'yes'?" can help to reveal the unfulfilled needs.

-Most requests are suggestions for a strategy, but sometimes it's enough to be heard and seen, sometimes the request is a "connection request", asking the other person for feedback on what you said, or trying to paraphrase what they said.
+Most requests are suggestions for a strategy, but sometimes it's enough to be heard and seen.
+A request can be a "connection request", asking the other person for feedback on what you said, or trying to paraphrase what they said.